Bánh gối • Vietnamese “pillow” meat hand pies

 • Heat vegetable oil over medium in a large frying pan or pot with deep sides.
 The oil is ready when it bubbles around a wooden chopstick and spatula.

-• Remove to oil draining rack.
+• Remove to oil-draining rack.

 • Serve immediately while hot with dipping sauce, lettuce, and herbs.